kdszafranski/druidsduelprototype/README.md

 # Project Status

 The codebase was completed in August 2013.
-It has been changed only to load from a basic Node.js server so maps can be served statically instead of directly from the file system.
+It has been changed only to load from a basic Node.js server so maps can be served statically instead of directly from the local file system.

 # Credits